Modular multiscale approach to modelling high-harmonic generation in gases

-The situation is different for HHG, this process comes from the dynamics of the single active electron involved in the "three-step-process"~\cite{Corkum1993}.
-It turns out that the main aspects of this process are fairly included already in the limited 1D-geometry.
-Particularly, the exact sub-cycle structure of the driving electric field becomes important, which is already precisely included in the 1D-TDSE.
+The situation is markedly different for HHG.
+This process originates from the well-known three-step model~\cite{Corkum1993}, in which a single active electron is sufficient and essential to capture the underlying physics.
+Remarkably, the dominant features of HHG are already well reproduced within a reduced one-dimensional geometry when the driving field is linearly polarised.
+In this context, the exact sub-cycle structure of the electric field plays a crucial role, and this temporal structure is naturally and accurately incorporated in the 1D-TDSE framework.

-Let us now link more closely the currents averaged by~\eqref{eq:Microscopic Response in XUV regime (TDSE): dipole acceleration:averaged} and the macroscopic version in the Maxwell's equations~\eqref{maxwell}.
-We write respectively the expected value of the current density and its derivative using the Ehrenfest theorem.
-Next, we use the potentials~$\phi$ and~$\vec{A}$ (manifesting the gauge-invariance) to describe the external field and keeping full-dimensionality.
-These quantities read

-Note that all expression are expressed in 3D but are computed so far in 1D in the present version of the code; and the last expression manifestly contains~$\vec{\mathcal{E}}$ regardless the choice of the gauge.
-In our 1D version of the code, the length gauge is used and expected value is written down as